rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 Fortress and Cube World.

 In May, work was done on Wyvern models.
-Smoke was improved from houses, and now has different colours and strenghts.
+Smoke was improved from houses, and now has different colours and strengths.
 A rib cage generator was added, so now there are large bone structures from ancient times around the world.
-Level of detail objects were added, so trees can now be seen on far off mountains.
+Level of detail objects were added, so trees can now be seen on far-off mountains.
 This makes the world feel significantly more alive.
 A lot of work was done on the performance of the game server, as Veloren has been seeing over 100 concurrent players at peak on the server nearly every day for the past few weeks.